 Satun Town to Krabi Town Coach

-Outside the ferry terminal, a Songthew bus will then take you from the ferry terminal to the bus station in Satun town, and is pretty straight forward and take 10-15 minutes.
-On arrival at the bus station, you will be directed to which coach is going to Krabi, so it’s a good idea to stock up on some more drinks and food for the 4 hour journey, and use the toilets that are there, as the coach has a toilet, but after 4 hours you really don’t want to venture down there.
+Outside the ferry terminal, a Songthew bus will then take you from the ferry terminal to the bus station in Satun town.
+It’s straight forward and takes 10-15 minutes.
+On arrival at the bus station, you will be directed to which coach is going to Krabi.
+It’s a good idea to stock up on some more drinks and food for the 4 hour journey, and use the toilets that are there.
+The coach has a toilet, but after 4 hours you really don’t want to venture down there.

-Once arrived at Krabi town bus station which is located just outside town around 4pm, there are taxis hovering around, so get your poker face on and expect to be charged around 200 baht into town.
+Once arrived at Krabi town bus station which is located just outside town, there are taxis hovering around, so get your poker face on and expect to be charged around 200 baht into town.
 There are buses that run but after the travelling, you really just want to get to your hotel.
-Head for the roads leading down to Krabi pier, as there are plenty of guesthouses and small hotels that charge around 5-700 baht for a double, and you will be centrally located for the night market, food stalls along the river, and also the nightly hawker stalls, all within a 5 minute walk.
-You can find pad thai for sale at 10 baht, and 3 spring rolls for 20 baht, so for the budget traveller, a hearty meal for 60p comes into the bargain basement category.
+Head for the roads leading down to Krabi pier, as there are plenty of guesthouses and small hotels that charge around 5-700 baht for a double.
+You will be centrally located for the night market, food stalls along the river, and also the nightly hawker stalls.
+These are all within a 5 minute walk.
+You can find pad thai for sale at 10 baht, and 3 spring rolls for 20 baht.
+Great prices for the budget traveller, with a hearty meal for 60p.

-We stayed at Krabi Town and explored around for 4 days, and have added this as a place that could definitely be used as a base for a few months, and has a very relaxed outlook, mixed with friendly locals and above all, a great selection of food in and around the market, and also along the walkway along the river-front.
+We stayed at Krabi Town and explored around for 4 days.
+We have added this as a place to our list of long-term destinations.
+It could definitely be used as a base for a few months, and has a very relaxed outlook.
+It has a good mix of friendly locals and a great selection of food.